One must acknowledge, the Normandy Invasion has caught up to us, at least the 75th Anniversary. It really hit the news worldwide big time.

 Author Mr. Valentine has composed seven books, three are published.
 Titles: A Toast For You And Me, America’s Participation, Sacrifice and Victory.
 The following is an arrangement from his research of 1943.

 First is a sample of what dominated popular culture, Hollywood (which is discussed in the Hollywood section, see menu) but we also have Swing music (yes, again) and the art of its dance.
 War or no war, it never disappeared.
 Benny Goodman's Sing, Sing, Sing goes back to 1937, yet his orchestra was still hot.
-From Jazz 2000, how Jazz and Swing are interrelated and is presented but note, it was more than the music itself.
+From Jazz 2000, how Jazz and Swing are interrelated but note, it was more than the music itself.
 It was the Swing dance craze.
 It began in the 1930s when even in Nazi Germany it was hip.
 The dance steps were basic although it seems to start slow here, but it was the movement of the swing (as we see in the contemporary film Swing Kids) that mattered.
 Swing Kids portrays the era inside Nazi Germany, and how the Nazis tried to stamp it out.
 Dance variations.
 Dance variations were many.
 This is from the 1943 movie Kid Dynamite with the Dead End Kids who are in a dance contest.
 We see here steps from Boardwalk Boogie.
 Thank you all you guys who provided videos to let us know what was what during those times.
 This is from Where Are Your Children?
 And before we end, the famous Glenn Miller did this recording called Bugle Call Rag.
 By 1944, they were all in uniform; no more cool suits.

 Second, is a sample of what the American public saw at the Home Front.
 This is a United News newsreel on Sicily.
 Too bad the video does not convey how it really was--unless you look closely because there was a huge storm on July 9th.
 Near the end, however, it does show the dead.
 In those times, the news were shown in local theaters via newsreels [This was the era of radio, and that is where the news were more timely.]
 Newsreels were informative clips made by Movietone News, United News, Paramount News, RKO Pathe and Universal News.
 The March of Time films were not newsreels, they approximated screen journalism reports, made by Time Magazine.
 None are in color.
 History need not always be crummy and boring.